-Three years ago, the Budget Department decided to centralize the budget monitoring of utilities for all funds.
-Over the last several years, utility budget increases were not being recommended, as they were difficult to predict.
-With wild swings in utility costs, it was decided to have the Budget Department incorporate these costs into our other predictive models.
-The budget department is predicting a need for an increase in utilities for FY 2018 of \$14,227.
+Four years ago the Budget Department decided to centralize the budget monitoring of utilities for all funds.
+Over the last several years utility budget increases were not being recommended as they were difficult to predict.
+With wild swings in utility costs it was decided to have the Budget Department incorporate these costs into our other predictive models.
+The Budget Department is predicting a need for an increase in utilities for FY 2019 of \$82,561 in the General Fund, this is due largely to the City's purchase of the Mine Bench property.